-The same applies with 3D audio like Dolby Atmos: If you’re sitting at home listening to 5.1 surround sound, you probably think life is pretty good.
+The same applies to 3D audio like Dolby Atmos.
+If you’re sitting at home listening to 5.1 surround sound, you probably think life is pretty good.
 If any electronics stores near you have a dedicated Dolby Atmos display or test room, it’s really worth going in and listening to the difference.
-You can really see and hear how a helicopter can take off from the TV screen at the front of the room then lift up and over your head, before fading off into the background.
+You can really see and hear how a helicopter can take off from the TV screen at the front of the room and then lift up and over your head before fading off into the background.

 The overall result is a more realistic, lifelike sound that feels like it’s coming from all around you, not just being beamed at you from two or three speakers pointed in your general direction.

 While Dolby Atmos and DTS:X may be the kings of the surround sound hill, there's a new player in town that we're starting to see more of: MPEG-H. We won't get too into the weeds with it here — just go and read our detailed explainer on MPEG-H — but it's a new-ish 360-degree audio format that allows you to do some cool things with the 3D sound space: controlling where the sounds of some objects are coming from (like a helicopter in an action scene coming in from above) or how loud they are (like lowering the volume of an opposing teams fans during a game) to enhancing dialogue so you can hear what's being said better.
 MPEG-H can currently be experienced with Sony's 360 Reality Audio as well as with the above-mentioned Sennheiser Amebo soundbar.

 - The best waterproof Bluetooth speakers for 2023

 - The best OLED TVs for 2023: from LG, Sony, and Samsung